How to Pay for Your MBA

 Start with Free Money – Grants and Scholarships

-Most of the students enrolling in MBAs do not have enough savings to finance the entire program on their own.
+Most of the students enrolling in MBAs do not have enough savings to finance the entire program independently.
 Thankfully, free money is available from some sources.
 These come in the form of grants and MBA scholarships that you can use if you do not have enough savings.
 25 of the top-rated B-schools give over $230 million in scholarship money during a year.
 MBA schools are keen on getting the best, most talented students on their rolls.
 This is why you should highlight your best qualities when making your scholarship application.
 Just like scholarships, grants are a good option to choose when you need funds for your online degree.

 Grants vs. scholarships

-Both grants and scholarships are free money, and do not need to be repaid to their originators.
+Both grants and scholarships are free money and do not need to be repaid to their originators.
 The major difference between them is the source of the money.
 Your scholarship may come from a school, a corporation, non-profit entities, or even an individual.
 They are usually based on your merit.
-Scholarships may also be given on basis of values or goals that the founder stands for.
-A grant comes from the government, a foundation, or a trust.
+Scholarships may also be given based on values or goals that the founder stands for.
+A grant comes from the government, a foundation, or trust.
 It is usually given to an educational institution, a business, or an individual.
 For grants, the criteria may be something more general, such as family income.
 Some points to note about grants and scholarships:

 Are you applying for a federal grant?
 You need to fill out the FAFSA (Free Application for Federal Student Aid).
 This is used to find out whether you are eligible for the grant.
 Some scholarships may need the FAFSA too.
 Generally, you will need to show your skills.
 You may be asked to by writing an essay or proving athletic ability to win a scholarship.

 Some scholarships are open to students with specific backgrounds.
 For example, you may be eligible for one if you belong to a specific ethnic background.